 When calculating the total expense of multiple city water meters, drilling, materials, equipment rental, licensed plumber and electrician, liability insurance etc. were were looking at funding in excess of $15 thousand.
-So, your Board has voted not to pursue traditional flower beds as the costs are deemed prohibitive to replicate what has been done along Cummings.
+We do not have that kind of funding but might be able to offer volunteer labor and some monies and can work out a financial plan with the City.

 But don't despair, our Beautification Committee is working on an ideal plan involving Texas Natives and plants that can survive a more arid climate; the design idea is called xeriscaping.
-Many cities and communities have used this approach and it would look great with our existing stone entrances.
+We have shared these ideas with the city as many other municipalities have used this approach and it would look great with our existing stone entrances.
 You might enjoy looking through these photos: